 Data Collection Methods

 “The data of the study was collected through unstructured interviews from July 2009 to August 2010” (Khademi, Mohammadi, & Vanaki, 2012, p.
 328).
 Using unstructured interviews was an appropriate method to use since the overall theme of the study is an emotional issue.
 Interviewing the participants in the study provided an opportunity to hear and record personal and various answers.
 “Totally, 26 face-to-face interviews with 15 participants were conducted.
 Each interview lasted between 15 to 80 min” (Khademi, Mohammadi, & Vanaki, p.
 330).
 The interview started with general questions then the researchers asked more complex and personal questions to gain more information on the theme of the study ( Khademi, Mohammadi, & Vanaki).
 Interviewing concluded when no more new information was provided from the participants (Khademi, Mohammadi, &Vanaki).
+This is an example of saturation.
 The researchers did use a table system to organize the data they collected and split the findings into subcategories and four main themes were extracted.
 Organization of the tables was shown adequately as an example of what all the tables looked like.
 Validity and reliability of the use of the table was not mentioned anywhere throughout the article, but it is implied

 Data Analysis